DeepBrain-AI/docs/versioned_docs/version-1.5.x/aistudioV3/reference/tools/docs-to-video.md

 <br/>

 ## 4. Export
-Use [Export Project](/aistudioV3/reference/export-project) to export the converted video.
+Use Project [Export to Project](/aistudioV3/reference/export-project) a video of a created project.